Lake District Microadventure Idea: Kayaking on Windermere

 Down at the lake, terns wait patiently on fence post and pier stump.
 Swans preen soft cygnets then nudge them towards the water.
 Geese gaggle in ahead, sending ripples across the lake.
 As they slide away they smudge the sun’s reflection as it burns its way over fell top forest.
 And so my day begins.

 It’s a totally unexpected pleasure.
 Last night at 5pm I was sat at home contemplating an evening in front of the goggle box.
-Twelve hours later I am wide awake on the shores of Windermere on an impromptu overnighter.
+Twelve hours later I am wide awake on the shore after an impromptu kayak adventure of Windermere.
 A mission invented in a moment.
 Triggered by a map left lying on a table.
 A canoe spotted idling in the garden.
 An app suggesting conditions for a perfect sunset.

 It’s funny how it happens.
 An object triggers a thought.
 A thought becomes an idea.
 Ideas form into a plan and a mission is hatched.
 It’s not often these days that my missions engage the kids straight off but there was something in this one that hooked them.
 I think it was the fish and chips.
 I’ve written before about the 5-9er’s, folks who pack microadventures into the time between leaving work one day and going back in the next.
 Well, this was going to be a relaxing 7-11er.
 A Saturday night sleepover with a cast iron promise; we’d be back early enough that they could have Sunday to themselves.

-It’s a long time in midsummer from sunrise to a civilised reveille.
+It’s a long time in midsummer from sunrise to a civilized reveille.
 I pass the hours walking, watching the subtly shifting light and waiting for the snoring of campers to stop.
-We have camped at Low Wray, a National Trust campsite on the western shores of Windermere.
-It’s an easy 30 minute paddle across the lake from Waterhead yet we appear to have been the only guests to have arrived by canoe.
+We are camping at Low Wray, a National Trust campsite on the western shores of Windermere.
+It’s an easy 30 minute kayak on Windermere from Waterhead yet we appear to have been the only guests to have arrived by canoe.
 In my mission plan imagination we were going to bivvy out under the stars right next to the lake.
 Reality is somewhat different.
 With only one pitch left we had to pitch by the toilets, bivvying under a night light.
 Spontaneity doesn’t always pay.
-Still, after the fish and chips and sunset paddling it didn’t seem to matter.
+Still, after the fish and chips and sunset kayaking on a lake as beautiful as Windermere it didn’t seem to matter.
 And the rest of the family seem to be having no trouble sleeping in.

 By 7am I’m sorely tempted to wake them but can’t quite bring myself to shatter their dreams so take off on another circuit of the campsite.
 It’s full of cars and campervans, enormous tents and glampers with tepees, gypsy caravans, yurts and hammocks.
 We look odd laid out in bivvy bags with buoyancy aids for pillows, like we don’t belong.
 It amusing and bemusing; camping isn’t camping as I understand it any more.
 I’m much more at home in an empty field or on a fell top.
 It’s certainly better than a pitch by the toilets.
 But it’s a small price to pay for this impromptu outing.